AdguardTeam/AdguardKnowledgeBase/05.ios/01.overview/docs.en.md

 Servers differ by their speed, employed protocol, trustworthiness, logging policy, etc. By default, AdGuard will suggest several DNS servers from among the most popular ones (including AdGuard DNS).
 Tap on any to change the encryption type (if such option is provided by the server's owner) or to view the server's homepage.
 We added labels such as `No logging policy`, `Ad blocking`, `Security` to help you make a choice.

 In addition, at the bottom of the screen there is an option to add a custom DNS server.
-It supports regular, DNSCrypt, DNS-over-HTTPS and DNS-over-TLS servers.
+It supports regular, DNSCrypt, DNS-over-HTTPS, DNS-over-TLS, and DNS-over-QUIC (experimental feature) servers.

 <a id="network-settings"></a>
 ### Network settings